Will There Be Taxes Upon Liquidation of Irrevocable Trust After Grantor’s Death?

 Response:

 On the other hand, if your father-in-law retained no interest in the trust or power over it, then his creation and funding of the trust would have been treated for tax purposes as a completed gift at that time.
-In that case, the trust would not be in his taxable estate and the assets would not have received a step-up in basis.
+In that case, the trust would not have been in his taxable estate and the assets would not have received a step-up in basis.
 If that were the case, the liquidation of the trust investments may have produced capital gain since such gain would have been calculated as the difference between what your father-in-law paid for the investments and what they were sold for upon liquidation.
+The trust would have to pay any tax on such gains.

-In either case, whether the trust was or was not in your father-in-law’s taxable estate, the only income would be interest or dividends produced by the investments.
-So, while there could be a tax due on any capital gains, any tax due on income generated by the trust investments is likely to be very small.
+In either case, whether the trust was or was not in your father-in-law’s taxable estate, the other income could include interest or dividends produced by the investments.
+Any tax due on such is likely to be very small.
+It would be paid by the trust if the resulting funds were retained in the trust and paid by the beneficiaries if it had been distributed to them.

 Related Articles: